-Nicolas (Nick) Thompson is a partner in the Government, Regulatory, and Internal Investigations Practice of Kirkland & Ellis LLP.
-He has extensive experience representing clients in matters involving the U.S. Department of Justice, U.S. Securities and Exchange Commission, and other government agencies.
+Nicolas (Nick) Thompson is a partner in the Government, Regulatory and Internal Investigations Practice Group in the Houston and Washington, D.C., offices of Kirkland & Ellis LLP.
+He has extensive experience representing clients in matters involving the U.S. Department of Justice, U.S. Securities and Exchange Commission and other government agencies.

 As an experienced civil litigator, Nick defends clients in civil litigation and associated investigations that often run parallel with the criminal matters he handles.
 He is particularly skilled in civil litigation involving the False Claims Act.

 He maintains an active pro bono practice, focusing on advocating for school children with special needs to receive the educational assistance to which they are entitled.

 A graduate of Yale Law School, Nick was a Notes Editor on the Yale Law Journal and served as a law clerk to Judge Steven Colloton of the United States Court of Appeals for the Eighth Circuit.
 Before law school, Nick worked as a consultant at Bain & Company in the United States and France advising business leaders.

 Co-Author with Mark Filip and Brigham Cannon, “Energy and the Environment,” Global Investigations Review, The Guide to Monitorships (Second Edition), 2020

 Co-Author with Mark Filip and Brigham Cannon, “Energy and the Environment,” Global Investigations Review, The Guide to Monitorships (First Edition), 2019

 “Recent Developments in Anti-Corruption Enforcement,” Houston Association of Corporate Counsel, March 2019

 “Conducting Internal Investigations,” Houston Association of Corporate Counsel, May 2018

 Admissions & Qualifications